JV-root/JV-root/README.md

 ## I'm currently:

 - Working as a Performance Engineer at Yaman, where I have the opportunity to apply my knowledge and skills to improve system and application performance.
-- Studying Computer Science at Impacta College, expanding my theoretical and practical knowledge in the field of computing.
+- Studying Data Science at the Virtual Univesity of São Paulo.
 - Acquiring skills in tools and techniques to become a Data Scientist, preparing myself to work on projects involving data analysis and interpretation.

 ## <br/> :computer: &nbsp; Languages and Main Tools: